The psychology of social proof marketing to drive conversions

 This notion is especially prominent in situations where people are unable to determine the appropriate mode of behavior, and is driven by the assumption that surrounding people possess more knowledge about the situation (source).

-Even if a brand’s value proposition is perfect it may not be enough to secure a purchase.
+Even if a brand’s unique value proposition is perfect it may not be enough to secure a purchase.
 In fact, according to a survey conducted by Expo, consumer reviews are trusted nearly 12 times more than descriptions that come from manufacturers (source).

 If you’re an eCommerce brand, leveraging social proof in your offering can solidify customer confidence in purchasing decisions and help eliminate the concerns that stand between them and clicking the buy button.
 Here are two effective social proofing strategies that will help you accomplish just that.